Areas of Specialization

 Concert choreography and performance, theatre choreography and movement direction, Alexander Technique, Contact Improvisation

 Joan Gavaler has a career as both an independent performer/choreographer and as an educator.
-She has received accolades for both her choreography and teaching including being named AAHPERD Distinguished Guest Artist and receiving the W&M Alumni Society Award for Teaching Excellence.
+She has received accolades for both choreography and teaching including being named AAHPERD Distinguished Guest Artist and receiving the W&M Alumni Society Award for Teaching Excellence.
 She relishes the creative process and collaborative discovery in making new work.
-To further that interest, she co-founded Aura Curiatlas Physical Theatre with Dan Plehal.
-The company had a successfull premiere at Links Hall, Chicago August 29-31, 2014 and will tour to D.C., Williamsburg, Boston, and Montgomery in the Spring.
+To further that interest, she co-founded Aura Curiatlas Physical Theatre.
+The company premiered at Links Hall, Chicago in 2014 and will tour to New York City, Washington, D.C., Montgomery, AL, and Williamsburg, VA in Spring 2015.

 Dance Composition I and II, Alexander Technique, Physical Theatre, all levels of modern and ballet technique

 Dance Minors, Performance Ensemble, William & Mary Theatre, Interdisciplinary Studies